1. Charges for mobile alerts

 3.2 For various reasons, we may be unable to process a cheque – please refer to your product terms and conditions for full details.
 When depositing through cheque imaging, the following reasons could also apply:

 a) it is not a type of cheque we can accept;

-b) the cheque is not in pounds; or
+b) the cheque is not in pounds sterling;

 c) the quality of the cheque image is not good enough.

 4. What happens if we reject a cheque?